OpenBazaar/openbazaar-desktop/docs/connectionIssues.md

  - SSLCert is the path to your certificate (see the next section for how to set up a certificate)
  - SSLKey is the path to your key
  - Username is your username
-5. The password in your config file, in the JSON-API sectin, must be the hex-encoded SHA-256 hash of your plain text password.
+5. The password in your config file, in the JSON-API section, must be the hex-encoded SHA-256 hash of your plain text password.
 There are several options for setting it:
 - In the remote server, in your OpenBazaar server directory, you can enter the command `go run openbazaard.go setapicreds` and follow the instructions.
-- On Linux or Macintosh, you can use this command in your terminal: `echo -n yourpassword | sha256sum` (replace "yourpassword" with your actual password)
+- On Linux or Macintosh, you can use this command in your terminal: `echo -n yourpassword | sha256sum` (replace "yourpassword" with your actual password), and paste the hash into your config file.
 - You can use an online hex generator (there are many options, just search for "create hex-encoded SHA-256 hash"), and paste the hash into your config file.
+In the client, you should enter the plain text password in your server configuration.
+The client will send a hashed version to the server.

 ---